Aquinnah tribe calls for moratorium on offshore wind development - The Martha's Vineyard Times

 Andrews-Maltais also called for an “immediate stoppage” of offshore wind construction in U.S. waters until they can be evaluated for microfractures and other damages.
 She also called for a comprehensive study on the water quality and possible impact to undersea soils from debris particles.

-A representative from the Bureau of Safety and Environmental Enforcement, the federal agency investigating the Vineyard Wind incident, was not immediately available for comment.
-Nor was a representative from the Bureau of Ocean Energy Management, the federal agency responsible for permitting offshore wind projects.
+A spokesperson from the Bureau of Safety and Environmental Enforcement, the federal agency investigating the Vineyard Wind incident, stated in an email “BSEE’s policy is to engage directly with Tribal communities rather than through the media to ensure clear and respectful communication” when asked about the letter.

+A representative from the Bureau of Ocean Energy Management, the federal agency responsible for permitting offshore wind projects, was not immediately available for comment.

 Debris cleanup still underway